SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 - [Dr. Frank Turek (DMin, Southern Evangelical Seminary)](https://youtu.be/XjHhtWL_3Og)
 - [Dr. Ron Rhodes (Th.D., Dallas)](https://youtu.be/Efc5MA2Vtu4)
     - Part of the ESV Study Bible
+    - &ldquo;*My position is known in theological circles as “4-point Calvinism.*&rdquo;
-    - *"I do believe in both [Reformed & Arminian views]: since scripture teaches divine sovereignty I believe it's absolutely true, and since scripture teaches that I have a free will and that I am responsible then that's something that I believe in too..."*
+    - *"Since scripture teaches divine sovereignty I believe it's absolutely true, and since scripture teaches that I have a free will and that I am responsible then that's something that I believe in too..."*
     - Rejects [limited atonement](https://www.ronrhodes.org/the-extent-of-the-atonement)

 <!-- - <a href="#geisler">Norman Geisler (MA, Wheaton)</a> -->